 - 1. Audits and reviews;

 - 2. MMIS;

 - 3. Experience Surveys;

-- 4. Stakeholder's input
+- 4. Stakeholder's input;

 - 5. Scope of the work; and

 - 6. Weekly discussion and tracking meetings.

 When areas of non-compliance are identified, the CAP IT system is informed of the concerns and required to complete a root cause analysis.
 A corrective action plan is implemented that includes timeframes and any identified system change requests.
 Refer to H-1bi.
-This system is in the process of being certified.

 Stakeholders are notified quarterly through planned stakeholder engagement meetings about waiver trends and performances.
-Stakeholders are given the opportunity to voice concerns or provide recommendation on how the systems may be more efficient or methods to implement and manage waiver assurances and QIS.
+Stakeholders are given the opportunity to voice concerns or provide recommendations on how the systems may be more efficient or methods to implement and manage waiver assurances and QIS.